NEC is part of the Open School Trust, an educational charity guided by a board of trustees.

 Ros stepped down from NEC after 16 years as Executive Director in 2003 to follow her interests in international education.
 She returned to NEC in December 2011 to start the process of rebuilding the college following an unfortunate merger with the Learning and Skills Network.
 In 2014 she was named the Further Education Leader of the Year by the Times Educational Supplement, and received an OBE for services to further education in the 2015 Queen’s Birthday Honours list.
 Ros has subsequently retired as CEO in April 2021 but has remained on the board of trustees.

-Vice Chair of Finance Sub-committee
+Member of the Board and Vice Chair of the Finance & Governance Sub-committee

 Colin Woolliscroft